-Model 1 (" localized "): The π electrons are localized on the extremal bonds and evolve in two separate infinite potential wells of length d.
+Model 1 (" localised "): The π electrons are localised on the terminal bonds and evolve into two separate infinite potential wells of length d.

-Model 2 (" delocalized "): The π electrons are delocalized on the whole molecule and evolve in a single infinite potential well of length 3d.
+Model 2 (" delocalised "): The π electrons are delocalised over the whole molecule and evolve into a single infinite potential well of length 3d.

-2. Place the π electrons for model 1 in the previous diagrams and express the total energy of the π system in model 1, as a function of h, m_e and d.
+2. Insert the π electrons for model 1 into the diagram on P.8 and express the total energy of the π system in model 1, E(1), as a function of h, m_e and d.